HubertKasperek/chain-audit/README.md

 6. **Recommended: Use `--scan-code --detailed` for thorough analysis** – Deep code scanning with detailed evidence (slower but most comprehensive)
 7. **Use `--detailed` for manual investigation** – Get code snippets and trust assessment to distinguish false positives (`--verbose` is an alias)
 8. **Keep registry secure** – Use private registry or npm audit signatures
-9. **All packages are checked equally** – No packages are whitelisted by default.
-Even popular packages like `sharp`, `esbuild`, or `@babel/*` are checked for malicious patterns.
-This ensures that compromised packages are detected regardless of their reputation.
+9. **No global whitelist by default** – There is no global trusted package/scope whitelist enabled by default, so popular packages like `sharp`, `esbuild`, or `@babel/*` are still analyzed.
+Some rule-specific heuristics may lower severity or skip likely false positives.

 ## Contributing